imesh/kubernetes-tutorials/create-pod/README.md

 kubectl get pods/tomcat
 ```

 3. Now create the Tomcat service for exposing it via an external endpoint.
-On Google Kubernetes Engine (GKE) this action will create a Load Balancer:
+On Google Kubernetes Engine (GKE) this action will create a Load Balancer in Google Cloud:

 ```bash
 kubectl apply -f tomcat-service.yaml